Dunging script: History

 Dunging Anak Gunggu did not attend any formal education before inventing the Dunging script.
 He taught himself on reading and writing in writing in Latin alphabet and some Jawi script.
 Dunging succeeded in teaching the script to his family members and a few friends.
-Later, Bagat Nunui, the former chief of Nanga Ulai longhouse (same longhouse as Dunging) decided to preserved the script.
+Later, Bagat Nunui, the former chief of Nanga Ulai longhouse (same longhouse as Dunging) decided to preserve the script.
 However, there was little interest from other members of his community.
 He was invited to teach the script at a school in Betong, but with little success.
 Since then, unsuccessful attempts were made to revive this script.

 In 2010, extending Dunging's work, Dr. Bromeley Philip of Universiti Teknologi MARA (UiTM) Sarawak developed computer fonts for the Iban alphabet, called LaserIban.
 His aim is to help preserve the Iban alphabet in digital form in the modern world.
 The LaserIban is available for Windows and Macintosh computers and is completely cross-platform compatible.
 LaserIban however, is a legacy typeface encoded onto the Latin block of Unicode, thereby limiting its range of use in computers.